vivaxgen/MicroHaps/README.md

 	"${SHELL}" <(curl -L https://raw.githubusercontent.com/vivaxgen/install/main/MicroHaps-pl.sh)

+Copy and paste command into the command line in the folder you want the install to be saved to (we recommend you create a specific tools or software folder).
+When promted for "Pipeline base directory? [./vvg-MicroHaps]" press enter again for the install to proceed.

-The installation requires ~20 menit as most of R packages need to be recompiled during installation.
+The installation requires ~20 minutes as most of R packages need to be recompiled during installation.

 Once the installation finished, it will show the command to activate the